 Innovation is a choice.

-OPN’s success is the result of a deliberate, sustained commitment to an open culture that nurtures excellence and ideas.
-We collaborate closely during planning and design phases in our office.
+As a 100+ person firm with a 37-year track record of success, OPN is one of the largest architectural firms in the Midwest.
+We’ve won wide recognition for our design work and are listed by Architectural Record in the top 100 Design Firms nationally.
+We believe our success is the result of a deliberate, sustained commitment to an open culture that nurtures excellence and new ideas.
+We collaborate closely during planning and design phases in our studios.
 We camp out in teaming rooms during intensive periods of research and design.
-We document our ideas with layers of trace paper, sticky notes, photos and boards.
-We workshop ideas together during weekly design critiques.
-We understand that physical space can foster or inhibit collaboration and innovation and we believe passionately that success lies in bringing people and perspectives together.
-We encourage open dialogue and as a team, we find the optimal design solution for our clients.
+We document our ideas with layers of trace paper, sticky notes, photos, and boards, and workshop ideas together during weekly design critiques.
+We understand that physical space can foster or inhibit collaboration and innovation, and we believe passionately that success lies in bringing people and perspectives together.
+We encourage open dialogue, and as a team we find the optimal design solution for our clients.
+Responsiveness, responsibility, and collaboration are our most important attributes, and we believe these commitments are the reason for our high percentage of repeat clients.
+We work to create trusting, mutually beneficial relationships on each project simply because we believe it’s the right thing to do.

 Work hard.
 Play hard.

-OPN brings together a diverse group of smart, creative designers, thinkers and planners.
+OPN brings together a diverse group of intelligent and creative designers, thinkers, and planners.
 People at OPN believe in the importance of doing what you love, doing it well, and having fun along the way.
-OPN is a truly open design studio and we seek diversity in both our people and our projects.
+OPN is a truly open design studio, and we seek diversity in both our people and our projects.
 We welcome variety for its capacity to inform our work and broaden our understanding of the world.
-As a studio we make time to have fun with each other.
-Regular lunches, wellness challenges, athletic leagues, parties and retreats keep our team in sync.
-Our annual retreats are a mix of strategic updates, architectural appreciation, mixing and mingling.
-Our recent retreat in Chicago featured a stay at the Aqua Tower, meetings with some of our Chicago collaborators, and an unforgettable dance party.
+As a studio, we make time to have fun with each other.
+Regular lunches, wellness challenges, athletic leagues, parties, and retreats keep our team in sync.
+Our annual retreats are a mix of strategic updates, architectural appreciation, mixing, and mingling.
+Our recent retreat in Minneapolis featured a stay at the RadissonBlu, private tours of the CHS Field and the Lakewood Mausoleum, and an unforgettable rooftop dinner and dance party.